 Wondering how your email marketing effort compares to the rest of the auto parts and accessories industry?
 See how you stack up to the industry averages.

-First, What Are Our Email Metrics?
+First, What Are The Important Email Metrics?

-The main email metrics are:
+The important email metrics are:

 - Open rate – The percentage of people who open an email campaign.

 - Email click-through-rate (CTR) – The percentage of people who click on a link inside the email.